JamesSwiss/ai-case-study/README.md

 * The companies's intended customers are the congomerates whom they can license their drugs to with the production capacity and quaity control standards already in place.
 Their secondary market is consumers/patients who seek targeted treatment.
 Their focus is oncology and immunology, targeting cancer, blood, and inflammatory disease.

 * The main advantage that Exscientia has is their infrastcure and partnerships cultivated over years.
 They were the first to bring AI dveloped drugs to clinical trials and have been refining the process for the past decade, including the building of automated labs.
 Key partnerships with large investors like The Bill and Melinda Gates Foundation are also an advantage given their connection to medical industries all around the world.
+Their partnership with Sanofi is worth up to 5.2 bllion, ensuring a steady flow of funds for continued operations, expansion, and research and devlopment for years to come.

 * Their primary technology is AI software intergrated into their automated lab, what they call their precision medicine platform.
 This platofrm uses AI to examine live patient tissue on the level of a single cell.